Azure/actions-workflow-samples/AppService/README.md

 If you are a new user, to simplify the onboarding experience with deploying web applications, we’ve included **sample code** repositories in the below table which can help you get started in four easy steps:

 1. Fork the sample repository (example, [Node sample](https://github.com/Azure-Samples/node_express_app)).
-2. Click on Deploy to Azure in the readme file within the repo which takes you to Azure portal blade to create a new Azure Web App.
+2. Click on **Deploy to Azure** in the readme file within the repo which redirects to Azure portal to create a new Web App for Node.
-3. Configure the required GitHub Repo Secrets.
+3. Configure the required GitHub Repo [secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
 4. Update the workflow YAML file already present inside the folder: `.github/workflows/`, with the Web App configuration and commit the changes.

 These steps will trigger a new CI/CD workflow in **Actions** tab that builds and deploys the app to Azure using GitHub Actions.